Pablomombo/Inoopa-screenshots/README.md

 # Inoopa-screenshots
-Screenshots of the application based with Vue.js
+Screenshots of the application with Vue.js